lin-mengwei/lin-mengwei.github.io/activities.md

 ---

-Together with my colleagues at the UBSE and the PhD in Economics Program at the UB, we design a <a href="https://www.ub.edu/school-economics/phd-students-training/" target="_blank">PhD Training Framework</a>.
-These are fully demand-driven efforts to create the training we always wanted to receive.
+Together with my colleagues at the UBSE and the UB Economics PhD Program, we design a <a href="https://www.ub.edu/school-economics/phd-students-training/" target="_blank">PhD Training Framework</a>--fully demand-driven efforts to create the training we always wanted to receive.

-Below are some selected activities (within this framework) I am proud of as an initiator and organizer.
+Below are some activities (within this framework) I am proud of as an initiator and organizer.
 They have been crucial support for both my peers and myself.
 Happy to share my organizational experience; feel free to reach out.

 All for a better community!!